JBTAdmin/_s/readme.txt

 === Gautam ===
 Contributors: ipoweruser
-Tags: custom-background, custom-logo, custom-menu, custom-colors, featured-images, threaded-comments, two-columns, right-sidebar, left-sidebar, blog, news, featured-images, theme-options
 Tested up to: 5.6
 Requires PHP: 5.6
 Stable tag: 1.0.0
-License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html
+License: GPLv2 or later
+License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Tags: custom-background, custom-logo, custom-menu, custom-colors, featured-images, threaded-comments, two-columns, right-sidebar, left-sidebar, blog, news, featured-images, theme-options

 Gautam is fast, customizable & beautiful WordPress theme mainly suitable for blog.
 But it can also be used for personal portfolio, business website.

 == Description ==

 Gautam is fast, customizable & beautiful WordPress theme suitable mainly for blog.
 But it also be used for personal portfolio, business website.
 Built with SEO in mind.

-**Features**

-* Responsive Layout
-* Customize Colors
-* Customize Fonts
-* Lightweight

 == Installation ==